mklaiber/space-kiosk-telegram/README.md

 The scheme is:
 ``<name of beverage>;<price as float>;<ean-code>\n``

+When you create a .csv file, this scheme is provided automatically.

 ## Bot

 ### Configuration

-To configure the bot fully you need to provide either the config.json or an empty one when using environment variables instead (recommended usage for the docker images).
+To configure the bot fully you need to provide either the config.json in the /credentials folder, or an empty one when using environment variables instead (recommended usage for the docker images).

 ```
 {
   "telegramBotToken" : "TelegramBotToken",
   "webdavUserId" : "userNameForWebdavAccess",
   "webdavPassword" : "passwordForWebdavAccess",
+  "webdavURI" : "fullWebdavURI",
-  "webdavFilePath" : "fullWebdavUrlToFile",
+  "webdavFileName : "fullFilename",
   "mongoDBHostName" : "mongoDBHostname",
   "mongoDBHostPort" : "mongoDBPort",
   "mongoDBDatabaseName" : "mongoDBDatabaseName",